 - On-site AED Training Courses are available to purchase separately

 Please note: The 'shelf life' of a battery is the length of time it can be stored prior to installation in the defibrillator without affecting the stand-by life.
-These batteries can be stored for 5 years and still give a full 4 years of stand-by life once installed in a defibrillator.
+These batteries can be stored for 5 years from date of manufacture and still give a full 4 years of stand-by life once installed in a defibrillator.
 Replacement Powerheart G5 batteries are available to purchase separately.

 The Cardiac Science Powerheart G5 defibrillator is supplied with a range of accessories in preparation for administering life saving treatment.
 When purchasing this unit, you will receive:

 - 1 x Cardiac Science Powerheart G5 defibrillator

 - 1 x Lithium battery